Asha Negi: Early work (2009–2010)

-Breakthrough (2011–2014)
+Career breakthrough (2011–2014)

-Her first main role was in 2011 when she was cast in part in Zee TV's Pavitra Rishta, as the intelligent, beautiful and determined Purvi Desmukh, the adopted daughter of Archana Deskmukh (Ankita Lokhande).
-She has won the stellar performer of the year in Gold Awards and was awarded the popular favourite Jodi at Zee Rishtey awards with Rithvik.
+Her first main role was in 2011 when she was cast in part in Zee TV's Pavitra Rishta opposite Shakti Arora and Rithwik Dhanjani as the intelligent, beautiful and determined Purvi Desmukh, the adopted daughter of Archana Deskmukh (Ankita Lokhande).
+She has won the stellar performer of the year in Gold Awards and was awarded the popular favourite Jodi at Zee Rishtey awards.
 Negi has also won the Fresh Face Female at Indian Telly Awards.

-In November 2013, Negi participated in the dance couple reality show Nach Balliye 6 along with her partner Dhanjani.
+In November 2013, Negi participated in the dance couple reality show Nach Baliye season six, along with her partner Dhanjani.
 They both were one of the entertaining contestants.
 In February 2014, they both became the winner of the dance show.

 In August 2014, Negi entered the Zee TV show Ek Mutthi Aasmaan.
 She played the role as Kalpana Raghav Singhania opposite Ashish Chaudhary.
 She made a small appearance in the &TV show Killerr Karaoke Atka Toh Latkah in March 2015.

 Khatron Ke Khiladi and further success (2015–present)

 Negi participated in the celebrity stunt based show Fear Factor: Khatron Ke Khiladi in 2015.
 She became one of the finalists on the show.
 She then appeared in the Ekta Kapoor show Kumkum Bhagya along with Dhanjani reprising their roles in Pavitra Rishta.
 She also did an episodic appearance in Code Red.
 She also was a team member in Box Cricket League in Season 1 in 2015 along with Season 2 of BCL.
 Later, hosted the singing reality show Indian Idol in 2015.

 In November 2015, Negi was approached and finalised to replace Shritama Mukherjee in the StarPlus show Kuch Toh Hai Tere Mere Darmiyaan opposite Gautam Gupta and Aly Goni.
-She plays the role of Gauravi Mehta in web series of Alt Balaji named Baarish opposite Sharman Joshi.
+From 2019 to 2020, Negi played the role of Gauravi Mehta in web series of Alt Balaji named Baarish opposite Sharman Joshi.

-Other work and Appearances
+Other appearance on television

 In March 2012, Negi appeared as Purvi in the special episode of Punar Vivaah.
-In August 2012, she again performed for the 5th Boroplus Gold Awards along with Dhanjani.
-Later she made a special appearance in two shows Hitler Didi and Sapne Suhane Ladakpan Ke.
+In August 2012, she again performed for the 5th Boroplus Gold Awards.
+Later she made a special appearance in two shows Hitler Didi and Sapne Suhane Ladakpan Ke along with her costars Shakti Arora and Rithwik Dhanjani.